muhammad-avicena/sub-personal-web/README.md

 ## Deployment
 The project has been successfully deployed using Netlify.
 You can access the production version of the website by following this link: [Avicena Week 1 Website](https://avicena-week1.netlify.app).

+Nb*: this project is the result that I have been created during bootcamp progamming at RevoU.

 Feel free to explore the website and try out the different features.
 I appreciate any feedback and suggestions to further improve the user experience.

 Happy browsing!